What is a “Drama Triangle“, aka “Karpman Triangle“, and how to get out of it ?

 An example ?

-V : “I can’t organize the project meeting.
-I took it upon myself and my time to do it – although I’m already overloaded – but no one is interested and no one keeps me informed.
+Victim : “I can’t organize the project meeting.
+I took it upon myself and my time to do it – when I’m already overloaded, tired and should be away – but no one is interested and no one keeps me informed.
 That’s not fair.
 I feel like a loser and exploited.“

 Who is the winner ?
 No one, of course.
 Everyone is slipping into their own role and the situation can only move in circles, at best.